TRAINING

 Michael’s legal career has spanned three continents, having practiced in Toronto, Dubai, and London.
 His advocacy experience spans commercial and investment treaty arbitral tribunals as well as courts in England, Dubai and Ontario (Canada).
 Prior to his transfer to the English Bar, Michael was a Senior Associate in the International Arbitration Group at Freshfields Bruckhaus Deringer LLP in London.

-Michael has been listed as a Future Leader in International Arbitration by Who’s Who Legal since 2018, and was listed in 2023 as a “Most highly regarded” Future Leader in International Arbitration among Non-Partners in EMEA with referees describing him as a “spectacular advocate and brilliant intellect”.
+Michael has been listed as a Future Leader in International Arbitration by Who’s Who Legal (now Lexology Index) since 2018, with referees describing him in 2022as a “spectacular advocate and brilliant intellect”, and in2025 he was listed as “Most Highly Regarded” within that category.

 Michael has been part of the faculty since the first ROAP EMEA edition in 2021.